joshuaeckroth/cinf401-website/notes/initial-setup.markdown

 We will use the school's "delenn" server for our work.
 You will also use your own computer.

-Ask me for your login name and password, and delenn's IP address. delenn cannot be access with a domain name outside of the University.
-(Inside the University's network, it's `delenn.ad.stetson.edu`.)
-So, in order to access delenn from home, or wherever, you'll need the IP address from me.
+Ask me for your login name and password.
+The address is `delenn.artifice.cc` and the port is 2222. **Take note of the port.**

 ## Configure SSH

 delenn serves various web interfaces on specific ports.
 One of these (port 8080) is RStudio, the others are related to Hadoop.
-The University firewall does not allow us to access these ports directly, so we will tunnel them through SSH.
+These ports will only be accessible via a tunnel through SSH.

 **You must connect to delenn via SSH before you can use RStudio or Hadoop web interfaces.** If you don't connect with SSH first, the ports will not be available.